AssiaCodes/AccountingLedger/README.md

 All transactions saved to transactions.csv

-Example Code Highlight
+Example Code Highlight:

-One interesting part of this project is how deposit method is used to add to the transaction.csv file:
+One interesting part of this project is how deposit method is used to add to the transaction.csv file: This demonstrates basic but effective use of scanner to get user input and add that with date and time to the transaction table.

         public static void addDeposit(Scanner scanner) {